ScienceOfComputerProgramming/SCICO-D-22-00263/README.md

 ## Using The Tool `MoULDyS`

-Once the dependencies are installed properly, and the path variable is set, the steps provided in the [`/docuementation/user_guide.md`](https://github.com/bineet-coderep/MoULDyS/blob/main/documentation/user_guide.md) should run without any error.
+Once `MoULDyS` is installed following either of the two ways, the steps provided in the [`/docuementation/user_guide.md`](https://github.com/bineet-coderep/MoULDyS/blob/main/documentation/user_guide.md) should run without any error.

 Following are some of the crucial functionalities offered by this prototype tool: